danieltjw/aifutures/README.md

 ## Limitations

-The author is only human and is limited to 20 watts of brainpower.
-The author is a guy and has a male centric perspective.
+The author is limited to 20 watts of brainpower and may err as humans do.
+The author may be less versed in some views due to being his male, east asian descent, straight, humanist perspective.

-This is one of many possible futures.
-You can and should have your own opinion as a Friendly AGI may only bring change if individuals ask for it.
+This only covers some possible futures.
+There is a lot of uncertainty on how future I-AGIs may view the world.

 Many of the ideas may not make sense until a time in the future, such as the idea that human productivity will become counter-productive when Independent Friendly AGI start to make better decisions than us.